ynevet/dynamodb-doc-client-wrapper/README.md

 A wrapper class around AWS DynamoDB document client that allows initializing & swapping between AWS DynamoDB to AWS DAX client easily

 ## Motivation
-Easily initialization in case when only one of the clients are available for use
+Easily initialization of DynamoDB Document Client in a case when only one of the clients is available for use instead of long if-else code block just for initialization

 ## Installation:
 ```shell